MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ### Licensing and product requirements

-You need a Dynamics 365 Guides (Preview) license for each user who will use the Guides app.
+You need a Dynamics 365 Guides in preview license for each user who will use the Guides app.
 For more information, [see the Setup topic](setup.md).

+## Is Dynamics 365 for Field Service functionality available in Guides?

+Guides does not have this functionality.
+Integration with Dynamics for Field Service is coming in fall 2019.

 ## I get an error message when I try to sign in to the PC app or HoloLens app